-Fast forward several years, and a move to a new city for postgraduate study.
-Something (I don’t remember what) possessed me to search for a belly dance class in the area, and lo and behold, there was a weekly class that I promptly joined.
+Fast-forward several years, and a move to a new city for postgraduate study.
+Something (I don’t remember what) possessed me to search for a belly dance class in the area.
+Lo and behold, there was a weekly class that I promptly joined.
 After several months of weekly classes, I toddled along to a belly dance workshop in Dublin with a crew from my teacher’s group.
 I had no idea what to expect and no idea who Lorna of Cairo was.
 Turns out Lorna was a Scottish dancer who was dancing professionally in Cairo and she had lots to share.
 Three workshops and six hours later, and I was Blown.
 Away.
 I didn’t know that belly dance could be more than ‘this thing that I showed up to and did for an hour a week’.
 And that there was a whole world of dance and dancers out there to learn about and learn from.

-Fast forward to a series of JWAAD technique assessments – the hardest thing I’ve ever done – and managing to move up two levels in the space of four years.
-Hardest thing because JWAAD is a set style emphasising the use of core muscles (glutes, abs, obliques, and back) to achieve precise isolation allowing complex layering of belly dance moves.
+Another aspect of this was trying to solidify my dance technique.
+I felt it was lacking due to a lack of consistent regular weekly classes for me to attend in my local area.
+Fast-forward to a series of JWAAD technique assessments and a year of private lessons with Galit Mersand.
+I managed to move up two levels in the space of four years.
+This was really hard work for me because JWAAD is a set style.
+It emphasises the use of core muscles (glutes, abs, obliques, and back) to achieve precise isolation.
+This allows complex layering of belly dance moves.
 My body doesn’t naturally follow this style – I’m more of a ‘wing it and express the music’ type style.